redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge1-Intro_To_Azure_CLI.md

 ## Expected outcome

 In this lab, you will prepare your workstation VM for using the Azure CLI, sign in, and utilize the Azure CLI to deploy basic Azure resources.
-You will need to have an RDP client on your local PC and access to the web to launch our Hackfest Workstation VM.
+You will need to have a browser client on your local PC and access to the web to launch our Hackfest Workstation VM.

 ## How to